ijon9/MIB/README.md

 - SQLite: Creates databases for storing information.
 - URLLib3: Receives information from APIs.
 - requests: Receives requests from html forms

+## Things We Didn't Get To
+- Weather and traffic api